Course ObjectiveThe main goal of this course is to make students familiar with using

 empirical analyses of these models are discussed.
 More specifically,

-during the course labor market models, consumer choice models and
+during the course labor market models, consumer choice models, school

-theoretical discussion, presentation of empirical studies and students
+discussion, presentation of empirical studies and students have to work

 Teaching MethodsLectures and workgroups

 Entry RequirementsIntroduction to econometrics (linear regression and maximum likelihood)

 LiteratureStock, J.H. and M.M.
 Watson, "Introduction to econometrics", 3rd